-GraphQL and JSON: How Queries, Mutations, and Responses Are Structured
+GraphQL and JSON: Queries, Mutations, Responses

 Understand how GraphQL uses JSON for queries, variables, and responses.
 Learn about introspection, fragments, and how to shape the JSON output you need.